 Yes.
 Being able to read music allows a musician to participate in a far wider range of styles and experiences.
 Students will also be encouraged to learn to play by ear and improvise.

 “How do I pay for lessons?”

-"Where do I buy the music that I'll need in the lessons?"
+“Where do I buy the music that I’ll need in my piano lessons?”

 All the music needed can be purchased from William.
 If you would prefer to purchase it yourself William can provide you with a reading list.